 The incidence of drought in the United States has varied greatly over the past century.
 From the dust bowl years of the 1930s to the major droughts of 1988 and 2000, much of the U.S. has suffered from the effects of drought during the past century.
 While annual and seasonal precipitation totals have generally increased in the United States since 1900, severe drought episodes continue to occur.

 The nation's most devastating drought occurred in the 1930's during what many refer to as the 'Dust Bowl' years.
 The drought affected almost the entire Plains and covered more than 60% of the US during its peak in July 1934.
 It brought devastating economic impacts to many and caused the migration of millions of people from the Plains to other parts of the country, many to the Western US.
 Although the nation has not since experienced a drought as severe as the drought of the 1930's, subsequent droughts (e.g. those of the 1950s, 1988, and 1998-2014), with the 2012 drought comparable to the drought of the 1930s in terms of size and severity, with serious economic and societal impacts.

 Although a variety of weather related phenomena have the potential to cause great economic and personal losses in the US, drought has historically had the greatest impact on the largest number of people.
-Since 1980, 196 weather/climate-related disasters have each caused at least 1 Billion dollars in economic losses since 1980, drought represents the second most costly event type and the second highest average event cost.
+Of all the weather/climate-related disasters that have caused at least 1 Billion dollars in economic losses since 1980, drought represents the second most costly event type and the second highest average event cost.
 From 1980–2016 (as of July 2016), there have been 23 drought events with losses exceeding $1 billion each across the United States.
 Overall, these events resulted in the deaths of 2,993 people and had significant economic effects on the areas impacted.